amerand/CANDID/README.md

 The code has *not* been deeply error proofed.
 If you encounter problems or bugs, do not hesitate to contact the developpers.

 * **The (non-)detection levels are given assuming the errors bars in the data are uncorrelated**.
 This is of course not the case for real data, in particular when a lot of spectral channels are present.
-* The code works only with a single OIFITS file.
-You will need an external tool to combine OIFITS files
 * The works only with simple OIFITS files: all observations should be with the same instrument (same OI_WAVELENGTH) and all data will be taken, assuming a single target is present.
+Several OIFITS files can be loaded at once (giving a list of files).
 * The UD visibility is computed using a polynomial approximation, so only first and second lobe visibilities for the primary can be handled.
 That should be enough but migh lead to some (unknown yet) side effects.
 * The code has been tested of OIFITS files form CHARA/MIRC and VLTI/PIONIER.
 If you use other instruments and encounter problems, please contact the developpers!
 * The code can take lots of memory because it stores lots of intermediate results, so using a 64bit python is advisable.